canonical/mysql-operator/docs/tutorial/index.md

 ### Interact with MySQL

-To access the unit hosting Charmed MySQL, one could normally use the following command:
+To access the unit hosting Charmed MySQL in production, one would normally use the following command:

 ```shell
 mysql -h <ip_address> -u<username> -p<password>